 - Paradise Papers [zip] - [torrent]

-In November, 2017, ICIJ incorporated to the database data from the Paradise Papers Appleby and some politicians featured in the investigation.
-ICIJ will be adding the full Paradise Papers structured data in the coming weeks.
+In November and December 2017, ICIJ added data from the Paradise Papers investigation, including records from the Aruba, Bahamas, Barbados and Nevis corporate registries, offshore law firm Appleby and some data linked to politicians featured in the investigation.
+ICIJ will be adding more Paradise Papers structured data in 2018.
 We recommend you read this section about the latest updates to the data.

-You can download a Windows version (torrent file) and a Mac version (torrent file).
-The Appleby Paradise Papers data is currently downloadable, the rest of the Paradise Papers data is not currently included in this downloadable version.
-This option will be available in the coming weeks when the full structured data is released.
-The process to launch the packages is pretty straight forward, however we encourage you to follow the instructions in the readme.
+The data from offshore law firm Appleby is the only Paradise Papers data that is currently included in this downloadable version.
+More structured data will be available for download in the coming weeks, once it has been released to the database.
+Detailed instructions on how to launch the packages are available in the readme.
 You’ll be able to explore the ICIJ Offshore Leaks data without having to install Neo4j separately.
 Watch this video to learn more about this graph database software: